CyberMonitor/orquestra-docs/intro/content/basics/platform.md

 ![Orquestra Layers](../img/orquestra-overview.svg)

-Workflows are the blueprint for your experiment - describing which algorithms to run under which conditions.
-The Quantum Engine uses your workflows as step-by-step instructions in order to run your experiment, generate and process your data, and produce results for data analysis.
+Workflows are the blueprint for your experiment.
+They describe which algorithms to run under which conditions.
+The Quantum Engine uses your workflows as step-by-step instructions to run your experiment, generate and process your data, and produce results for data analysis.

 ### Workflows